entur/design-system/README.md

 # Entur Design System Monorepo

-This is the monorepo containing all packages in the Entur Design System, as well as the documentation site.
+This is the monorepo containing all packages in the Entur Design System, as well as the [documentation site](design.entur.org).

 You'll find all the code in the `packages/` folder.
-The documentation site is found in the `packages/docs/` folder.
+The documentation site is found in the `content/` folder.

 ## Requirements